leeprovoost/go-rest-api-template/README.md

 * [negroni](https://github.com/codegangsta/negroni) as a middleware handler
 * [testify](https://github.com/stretchr/testify) for writing easier test assertions
 * [render](https://github.com/unrolled/render) for HTTP response rendering
+* [stacktrace](https://github.com/palantir/stacktrace) to provide more context to error messages

 Whilst working on this I've tried to write up as much as my thought process as possible.
 Everything from the design of the API and routes, some details of the Go code like JSON formatting in structs and my thoughts on testing.
 However, if you feel that there is something missing, send a PR, raise an issue or contact me on twitter [@leeprovoost](https://twitter.com/leeprovoost).